YeahEsCereal/Korg-Dungeon_Havoc/README.md

 # EXTRA
 If you got damaged from a Pit Trap (for example), you have a chance to use a rope (if you had one).
 The rope will undo the damage.
 The chance ends when you press the Shop or Explore button.
+The number next to the current encounter is its "X" value.